flaviowh/ML/README.md

 ﻿# ML

 These are some of my notebooks used for practising purposes on regression and classification tasks.
-What I learned here came from many sources such as books and articles, and a few functions might be from those sources.
+I've learned from many sources, but mainly books.
+When applied ideas from other sources, I reference them.